GioLogist/limit-bot-playground/readme.md

 # Prerequisites

 1. Download node https://nodejs.org/en/download/
-1. Open `terminal.app` and type `git 1.
-1. version`, which will either show a version or ask you to install.
+1. Open `terminal.app` and type `git --version`, which will either show a version or ask you to install.
 If it asks to install, follow.
-1. Verify both above installed by typing `node 1.
-1. version` (make sure it shows some kinda version).
-Then type `git 1.
-1. version` (make sure it shows some kinda version)
+1. Verify both above installed by typing `node --version` (make sure it shows some kinda version).
+Then type `git --version` (make sure it shows some kinda version)

 # Initial Instructions